ezEngine/docs-src/pages/docs/assets/asset-profiles.md

 ## Modify asset profiles

-Under *Editor > Project Settings > Asset Profiles* you can open the **asset profiles** dialog.
+Under *Project > Project Settings > Asset Profiles* you can open the **asset profiles** dialog.
 At the top you can select for which platform you want to make modifications.

 <!-- PAGE IS TODO -->